jackalope/jackalope-doctrine-dbal/README.md

 A powerful implementation of the [PHPCR API](http://phpcr.github.com).

 Jackalope binding for relational databases with the DoctrineDBAL.
-Works with any database supported by doctrine (mysql, postgres, ...) and has no dependency on java or jackrabbit.
+Works with any database supported by doctrine (mysql, postgres, sqlite, ...) and has no dependency on java or jackrabbit.
 For the moment, it is less feature complete.

 Discuss on jackalope-dev@googlegroups.com